AI Sovereignty on Commodity Hardware

 February 2026 · Black Sheep AI Research

-The ability to run frontier AI should not require permission from a hyperscaler, an allocation from NVIDIA, or a seven-figure cloud contract.
+Running frontier AI shouldn't require permission from a hyperscaler, an allocation from NVIDIA, or a seven-figure cloud contract.
 RAM compression makes it possible to deploy 400-billion parameter models on hardware you can buy at an Apple Store.
-This isn't just a technical achievement — it's a redistribution of power.
+This isn't just a technical achievement.
+It's a redistribution of power.

 The Concentration Problem

-As of early 2026, access to frontier AI capability is concentrated in a remarkably small number of hands.
+As of early 2026, access to frontier AI capability sits in remarkably few hands.
 Running a state-of-the-art 400B+ parameter model at full precision requires:

 This creates a structural dependency.
-Organisations that need frontier AI capability must either invest millions in infrastructure or rent it from one of three hyperscalers.
-Nations pursuing AI sovereignty face a bottleneck of GPU supply chains controlled by a single company.
+Organisations that need frontier AI must either invest millions in infrastructure or rent it from one of three hyperscalers.
+Nations pursuing AI sovereignty face a GPU supply chain bottleneck controlled by a single company.
 Startups and researchers compete for the same scarce GPU allocations as tech giants.

 RAM breaks this gate.